tesladodger/NEAT/README.md

 [see my pole balancing problem examples in Processing](https://github.com/tesladodger/PoleBalancingProblem_NEAT).

-To learn how to use it, read [wiki](https://github.com/tesladodger/NEAT/wiki).
+To learn how to use it, read the [wiki](https://github.com/tesladodger/NEAT/wiki).